act-rules/act-rules.github.io/_rules/document-has-main-landmark-b40fd1.md

 **Note:** Authors SHOULD not use more than one element with a [semantic role][] of `main`.
 This is, however, not a requirement for this rule and can be valid in certain cases.

-**Note:** Technique [ARIA11: Using ARIA landmarks to identify regions of a page][tech aria11] does not require the use of landmarks, nor the use of a main one.
-It only requires that if landmarks are used they identify the correct [section of content][].
-Hence it is not listed as an accessibility mapping for this rule.
-However, having a landmark to identify the primary content of a page is enough to satisfy [Success Criterion 2.4.1 Bypass blocks][sc241].

 ## Assumptions

 - This rule assumes that the `main` [landmark][] is correctly used to identify the [main section of content][] of the page.